lowkeyarhan/lowkeyarhan/README.md

 ### Previously

-> A professional freelance video editor, android kernel OS developer, EDM productionist
+> A professional freelance video editor, MT6785 android kernel QA, EDM producer

 ### Currently

-> Leaning agentic harness engineering, a full time student, a cracked dev, a movie maniac and a parttime gamer (yes I game on a mac, typical indie dev)
+> Leaning agentic harness engineering, a full time student, a cracked dev, a movie maniac and a part-time gamer (yes I game on a mac)

 ---